amine-a11/jeu_de_taquin_IA_pygame/README.md

 ## 2.Application Overview:

 This application is divided into two sections :
-- experimental mode🧪: experimental mode allows you to solve the 8-puzzle game with 4 different algorithms and count the number of visited nodes if each algorithme
+- experimental mode🧪: experimental mode allows you to solve the 8-puzzle game with 4 different algorithms and count the number of visited nodes in each algorithme
 - play mode 🎮: play Mode allows you to try and beat the game yourself.

 <img src="overview.jpg" alt="overview" width="600" height="600">